 Thomas Eastchurch

 Thomas Eastchurch had begun his political maneuvering as he sought the post of governor of Albemarle County prior to the 1673 death of his relative, the Lord Treasurer Clifford, and several of the Lords Proprietors had promised that he would have it.
-At the Albemarle County elections held in September 1675 in conformance with the terms of the Fundamental Constitutions, Eastchurch and his faction acquired control of the assembly, and Eastchurch was elected its speaker.
+At the Albemarle County elections held in September of 1675 in conformance with the terms of the Fundamental Constitutions, Eastchurch and his faction acquired control of the House of Burgesses, and Eastchurch was elected its Speaker.

-It appears that after Eastchurch gained control of the assembly, he arranged to have the deputy governor, John Jenkins, arrested and imprisoned for several unnamed misdemeanors.
-In the short time that he was in control of the government, Eastchurch apparently used only the title of speaker, and not that of governor.
+It appears that after Eastchurch gained control of the House of Burgesses, he arranged to have the President and Acting Governor John Jenkins arrested and imprisoned for several unnamed misdemeanors.
+In the short time that he was in control of the government, Eastchurch apparently used only the title of Speaker, and not that of Governor.
 Eastchurch may have been emboldened to take the reins of government on the basis of the earlier promises that he would be appointed governor, but his seizure of power was premature.

-By 1677, the scene was set for yet another confrontation between opposing factions in the new colony - Thomas Eastchurch as Speaker of the Assembly and governor-appointee against Thomas Miller as Secretary and Collector of customs, holding their commissions from the Lords Proprietors and the Commissioners of Customs respectively.
+By 1677, the scene was set for yet another confrontation between opposing factions in the new colony - Thomas Eastchurch as Speaker of the House of Burgesses and Governor-appointee against Thomas Miller as Secretary and Collector of Customs, holding their commissions from the Lords Proprietors and the Commissioners of Customs respectively.
 Both had just traveled to England to receive their commissions and headed back to the Albemarle colony.

-Eastchurch later proceeded to Jamestown settlement, where he died later in 1677 - never assuming the reins over Albemarle.
+Eastchurch later proceeded to Jamestown settlement, where he died later in 1677 - never assuming the reins over Albemarle County.
 His Governorship was in name only and also only for a few months.

 << Last Governor - John Jenkins